mate-academy/layout_task-guideline/README.md

 ## Important
 In order to allow us to review your homework - do not close PR and do not open several PR's.
-If there is a fork and PR, then any subsequent PR for that fork will be ignored and task status won't be synced to the platform.
+If there is a fork and PR, then any subsequent PR for that fork will be ignored and it won't be synced to the platform, only the first PR made after the fork will

 - If you have closed the PR - reopen it and request mentor review.
 - If you can't open the PR - do another fork and create a new PR.